DOCU-Lab/Differentiable_DRO_Layers/README.md

 ## Dependency

-Except for commonly used packages like torch and numpy, other packages our code is built on are listed as follows.
+Except for commonly used packages like torch and numpy, other important packages our code is built on are listed as follows.

 - cvxpylayers
 - cvxpy